chriswernst/Perception-Udacity-RoboticsND-Project3/README.md

             pass
 ```
 ##### Improving Re-Classification
 After much experience in the simulated robot world, I found that objects would get knocked around when the robot would plan an overly complex motion path.
 Therefore, objects would not be located at the initial centroids that were calculated.
-Although computationally more expensive, I decided to relocate the centroid `for loop` to be inside of
+Although computationally more expensive, I decided to relocate the centroid `for loop` to be inside of the primary loop:

 ```
 for i in range(0, len(object_list_param)):